 How much does RET cost?

-What teaching counts?
+What teaching counts as evidence?

 Do I have to attend a mandatory introduction session?

 All participants who engage with RET must attend a mandatory session to introduce the requirements of RET.
 This includes those who are new to the framework or who have obtained their recognition elsewhere, including direct application to Advance HE, and who wish to pursue another category of recognition via RET.

 Can I use a previous teaching observation as my RET observation?

 A teaching observation undertaken specifically to support your application to RET is required.
 The teaching observation is intended to be developmental by giving you an opportunity to reflect on your teaching and to demonstrate your commitment to evidence-based CPD.
 Also, it confirms that you are engaging in appropriate teaching activities, a requirement for recognition.
 Remote teaching, and your support for learning (e.g. resources on Moodle) can be observed as well as classroom-based teaching.